ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 WinActivate($hWnd)
 Send("a")
 ```
 Here we get window handle of the Notepad window with the `WinGetHandle` function.
 Next step is switching to the window with the `WinActivate` function.
-And last step is emulating "a" key press.
+And last step is to simulate the "a" key press.
 You can just put this code into the file with `Send.au3` name and launch it by double clicking.

 ### AutoIt Send Function Internals